 What do we like so much about Berlin?
 The vibes!
 We’ve never been to Berlin during winter but in the summer the vibes in the city are so festive.
 The people are great, we love all the photobooths, there are so many photogenic places and nothing is crazy or weird in Berlin, which we love.
 You can truly be yourself.

 Christopher Street Day – CSD

 Time for the highlight of Pride Berlin: Christopher Street Day!
 Since 1979, CSD has been held every year in Berlin.
 Like NYC Pride, CSD is very much a march, a protest parade with a festive look.
 People still demonstrate for equal rights and equal treatment for LGBTI people.
 We’ve come far, but a lot still needs to be done.
-Of course, we walk in the parade as well, as colourful as possible.
+Of course, we walk in the parade as well, as colorful as possible.
 Lia, Maartje’s friend whom she met in 2015 in NYC through Couchsurfing, helps us dress up.
-Naturally, we bring our favourite cape and lots of glitters.
+Naturally, we bring our favorite cape and lots of glitters.